Free data at spacelike $\mathscr{I}$ and characterization of Kerr-de Sitter in all dimensions: Initial data and the Weyl tensor

 The following result guarantees the existence of geodesic conformal extensions for each choice of boundary metric $\gamma$.
 The proof, which we detail next, is similar to the one for $\Lambda< 0$, which appears in \cite{GrahamLee91} (Lemma 5.2).
 Before stating the lemma, let us briefly review the non-characteristic condition for a first order PDE Cauchy problem (see \cite{evanspdes}, Chapter 3).
-For this it will be convenient to use coordinates $\{x^\alpha\} = \{\Om, x^i\}$ adapted to the initial hypersurface, that is $\Sigma = \{ \Om = 0 \}$.
+For this it will be convenient to use coordinates $\{x^\alpha\} = \{\Om, x^i\}$ adapted to the initial hypersurface, that is, taking coordinates $\{ x^i \}$ at $\Sigma = \{ \Om = 0 \}$ and propagating them as $T^\alpha\partial_\alpha x^i = 0$.
 Consider a first order PDE Cauchy problem

 where $u$ is a scalar function.
 Two functions $\{\phi, \psi_0\}$ of $\Sigma$ are a set of {\it admissible} initial data whenever they satisfy the following {\it compatibility condition}